a-she/sea-301d1/class-01-jquery-and-the-dom/day1-computerSetup.md

 ![](http://i.imgur.com/1ITioP1.png)

 ## Install linter and linter-eslint Atom packages
 For this next part, you will have Atom's package manager **apm** install some packages.
-Go [here](https://atom.io/docs/v0.194.0/using-atom-atom-packages#command-line) to verify it's enabled.
-Once you have verified that apm commands will work, enter this on your Terminal:

-`apm install linter linter-eslint`

-You should get two success messages while it installs the linter and linter-eslint packages.

 NOTE: On OSX, you may need to first install apm as follows.
-In Atom's main menu: Atom -> Install Shell Commands Verify apm is installed by typing:
+In Atom's main menu: Atom -> Install Shell Commands

+Verify apm is installed by typing:

 `which atom`